Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Inverse Navier-Stokes problem

 \subsection{Geometry Problem}

 To model the geometry subproblem, which aims to improve the accuracy of domain estimation, it is essential to derive information that guides the optimization of the deformation mapping.
 Note that although the observed velocity field is corrupted by noise, it still reflects the flow in the true physical domain.
-This discrepancy between the simulated and observed velocity fields motivates the use of geometric registration to reduce misalignment.
+Specifically, the reconstructed flow field that satisfies \eqref{eq:ns_reform} represents the template domain, as it is defined over the region $f(\Omega_0)$.
+Aligning this reconstructed field with the measured one thus drives the domain evolution by deforming the template domain $\Omega_0$.
 Conceptually, such a registration map serves as an approximation of the domain gradient, thereby guiding the deformation toward a more accurate domain representation.

 To this end, we seek a correction mapping $c$ such that the composed domain $c^{-1} \circ f(\Omega_0)$ more closely approximates the true flow domain.
 By extending the modeled velocity field $\boldsymbol{u}$ with zero values in the region $D\setminus \Omega$, the refinement is achieved through a registration process that aligns $\boldsymbol{u}$ with the observed data $\tilde{\boldsymbol{u}}$ through a registration procedure by minimizing